DaikonWeb/daikonweb.github.io/docs/routing/path-patterns.md

 # Path patterns

-Routes matches the most specific path, if you declare exactly the same path and method twice, the second wins!
+Routes matches the most specific path: if you declare exactly the same path and method twice, the second wins!

 You can specify a path in three ways: